 Maternity — Bay of Plenty

 There are a range of options for where and how you give birth in the Bay of Plenty.
-Hauora a Toi Bay of Plenty has 2 primary birthing centres and 2 secondary maternity facilities.
+The region has 2 primary birthing centres and 2 secondary maternity facilities.
 There are no tertiary facilities in the Bay of Plenty, but you can be referred to them if required.

 Services we provide